 Attempts to reach Netshield Roy Thursday were unsuccessful.

 Roy’s death followed the 2015 suicide of Robby Risher, who drove his car into a pole two hours after hospital staff sent him home, despite threats that he would drive his car into a wall.
 After Roy’s death, Ethel Christian Girard Mateos, 48, suffocated herself a day after her discharge from North Vista Hospital into an unregulated group home.

 In addition to scrutiny over discharge policies, the hospital was investigated by the Nevada Department of Health and Human Services in June.
 A report, published in August, said North Vista Hospital ignored abuse to patients after employees filed two complaints, though the hospital was not disciplined at the time.

-A bill introduced in the state Senate would take aim at group homes like the one on Westminster Avenue where Roy died, by amending existing Nevada law to require licensure for any group homes providing care to mentally ill or intellectually disabled patients.
+A bill introduced in the state Senate would take aim at businesses and people, like Lee and her Above and Beyond, LLC, that refer to group homes, by amending existing Nevada law to require licensure for those refering to any group homes providing care to mentally ill or intellectually disabled patients.